ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 ## [Click here to view previous CHANGELOGS](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/blob/main/CHANGELOG.md)

 # Install Steps
-Read the sections below carefuly!
+Read the sections below carefully!

 ## Prerequisites for SteamOS
 1. sudo password should already be set by the end user.
 If sudo password is not yet set, the script will ask to set it up.